Terms of Reference and Guidelines

 Final documents, minutes and decisions can be made available to the public under the Open Government Policy.

-Secretariat support to the Council will be provided by the Community Services Directorate.
+Secretariat support to the Council will be provided by the Chief Minister, Treasury and Economic Development Directorate.
 The Secretariat is responsible for:

 - Developing agendas (for Council meetings and other business involving the Directorate and members of the Council) in consultation with the Chair and Deputy Chair.